 John is 72 today but he has spent the weekend carrying blocks up a ladder helping our son with his building extension.
 I must be looking after him well.
 Not only are the housemartins back but we now have a baby squirrel to likes to come and ring the bell at the top of the back steps, he doesn't run away but stays to laugh at us for opening the door.
 20th April 2017:

 I am not sure whether to be worried or not, the Camping & Caravanning Club inspectors are basing themselves on our site for two weeks while they check out all the other sites in the area.
-I am trying to get John to behave for 2 weeks but it is an uphill struggle!16th April 2017:
+I am trying to get John to behave for 2 weeks but it is an uphill struggle!20th March 2017:

 John didn't know how the puppies happened (a likely story) but he put the billy goat in with Toffee and Fudge so he can't use that excuse again.
-I've had the dogs "done" and if he brings home another billy, it will have to sleep on his bed, it's not going near the nanny goats!!NEW EMAIL ADDRESS: firstname.lastname@example.org
+I've had the dogs "done" and if he brings home another billy, it will have to sleep on his bed, it's not going near the nanny goats!!20th February 2017:

 While we all watched "Call the Midwife" on TV last night Fudge gave birth to 3 enormous baby boys that Liz has called Cola, Cocoa and Goliath (guess who was biggest).
 All is well and they are cute but if any of you tell Liz or John I said so I will deny all knowledge!19th February 2017:

 Despite our patience Fudge is as big as a house and is showing more signs of exploding than giving birth but something must happen soon.
-I now have roof on my wetroom thanks to wonderful son Dave but the next job is to remove the window and the radiator underneath - there is no way anyone is removing my bedroom radiator in February!
 John and Chris have spent the morning putting bird netting over our chicken runs so we can promise that our eggs are still free range.
-Campsite bookings are starting to come in and Liz is busy getting the reception/craft shop ready.
-We can't wait to meet up with everyone again.
+Liz is busy getting the reception/craft shop ready and we can't wait to meet up with everyone again.
 John is drowning in lambs, nearly all twins and triplets but we just need goat kids.

-Happy New Year, enquiries for the coming season are starting to arrive and we are looking forward to meeting up with regulars and to meet new guests.
-The new laundry should be ready sometime in the Spring and Liz's craft shop will look pretty as usual.
+9th January 2017: Liz's craft shop will look pretty as usual.
 The mobile home is now permanently occupied by our lovely new tenant Anne but we still have the shepherd's hut for all those would-be shepherds out there (we can even supply a few lambs) for weekends or holidays.
-Our goat kids are due very soon as both our ladies are expecting happy events.